MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 Although we recommend that you enable the plan for an entire Azure subscription, you can turn on Plan 1 for a specific resource using the Defender for Cloud REST API or a PowerShell script.

-## Enable for a specific machine
+### Enable for a specific machine

-To turn the plan on for a specific resource, use the Defender for Cloud REST API.[Pricings resource](/rest/api/defenderforcloud/pricings).
+To turn Plan 1 on for a specific resource, use the Defender for Cloud REST API.[Pricings resource](/rest/api/defenderforcloud/pricings).

-## Enable for a resource group or tags
+### Enable for a resource group or tags

-Enable for a resource group or Azure resource tags as follows:
+Enable Plan 1 on a resource group or Azure resource tags as follows:

 1. [Download and save this file](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Powershell%20scripts/Defender%20for%20Servers%20on%20resource%20level) as a PowerShell file.
 1. Run the downloaded file.